 What Is Life Insurance?

 Life insurance is a payout that designated beneficiaries receive in the event of the policyholder’s death.
-This money could cover final expenses (funeral and burial), family care or it could be left to charity.
+This money could cover final expenses (funeral and burial) and family care or it could be left to charity.
 Life insurance is usually divided into permanent life insurance policies or term life insurance policies.

 Getting good health and life insurance policies is a common challenge for people who have pre-existing health issues.
 Insurers often charge people with pre-existing conditions higher premiums or they may refuse to issue life insurance at all.
 This is because of the level of risk and potential expense.
 These eligibility factors are not classified as discrimination since they are backed by scientific statistics.